etlegacy/lua_apidoc/callbacks.rst

 Called when a command is entered on the server console.

-The mod should return 1 if the command was intercepted by the mod, and 0 if the command was ignored by the mod and should be passed through to the server (and other mods in the chain).
+Returns 1 if the command was intercepted, and 0 if the command was ignored and passed through to the server (and other mods in the chain).

 .. tip:: The actual command can be accessed through the argument handling functions, as seen in the `Sample Code <sample.html>`__.